p-ranav/glob/README.md

 ## Example

-Below is a short program that runs `glob` on input patterns and prints the matches.
+Below is a short program that runs `glob` and prints the matches.

 ***NOTE*** Replace `glob` with `rglob` if you want to glob recursively.